 We will tour two of Frank Lloyd Wright's Houses in the Ohiopyle Area (Fallingwater & Kentuck Knob) including a 90 minute guided tour of grounds around Fallingwater.
 Both Full and half day Ohiopyle tours that will get back to camp a little later than everyone else.
-Click HERE for full Itinerary
+Click HERE for more info.

 Spend the morning touring grounds and the house of Frank Lloyd Wright’s Fallingwater including a standard house tour.
 After your tour you, get shuttled to downtown Ohiopyle where you will have a choice of: